-Contribution of levers to scope 1 and 2 targets (tonnes of CO2e)
+Contribution of levers to scope 1 and 2 targets (tCO2e)

-Contribution of levers to scope 3 targets (tonnes of CO2e) (1)
+Contribution of levers to scope 3 targets (tCO2e) $^{(1)}$

-(1) Enagás has defined the main actions to be carried out in the coming years to comply with the Scope 3 decarbonization targets (for more information, see disclosure requirement E1-3), the definition of the contributions of these levers from 2040 onwards presents major challenges given the indirect nature of these emissions, the complexity of the value chains involved and the lack of standardized methodologies.
+(1) Enagás has established the main actions to be carried out in the coming years to meet the Scope 3 decarbonisation targets (for more information, see disclosure requirement E1-3).
+Establishing contributions of these levers from 2040 onwards presents major challenges given the indirect nature of these emissions, the complexity of the value chains involved and the lack of standardised methodologies.